-- Allow the implementation of a wide range of group communication based database replication protocols thus requiring an extensive mapping of the GAPI, in particular, in the storage phase. - Allow full compatibility with all Derby clients interfaces and tools. n - Demonstrate the feasibility of effciently extracting read-sets. - Modifications to the core Derby source code although unavoidable, should be as little intrusive as possible in order to facilitate dissemination by proposing patches for acceptance by the Derby open source community.
+- To allow the implementation of a wide range of group communication based database replication protocols thus requiring an extensive mapping of the GAPI, in particular, in the storage phase. - To allow full compatibility with all Derby clients interfaces and tools. - To demonstrate the feasibility of efficiently extracting read-sets. - Modifications to the core Derby source code, although unavoidable, should be as little intrusive as possible in order to facilitate dissemination by proposing patches for acceptance by the Derby open source community.